 To monitor lead levels, MWRA and BWSC test tap water in homes in the City of Boston.
-Under Environmental Protection Agency (EPA) regulations, homes that are likely to have high lead levels, usually older homes which may have lead service lines or lead solder, can only be tested after water has been sitting overnight.
+Under Environmental Protection Agency (EPA) regulations, homes that are likely to have high lead levels, usually older homes which may have lead service lines or lead solder, are tested only after water has been sitting unused in the pipes for a minimum of 6 hours.
 The EPA rule requires that 90% of these worst-case samples must have lead levels below the EPA Action Level of 15 parts per billion (ppb).
 Although most homes have very low levels of lead in their drinking water, some homes may have lead levels above the Action Level of 15 ppb.

 To find out if you have a lead service line and how it can be replaced, please contact the Lead Hotline at 617-989-7888.